2017 Jakarta gubernatorial election: Aftermath

 The racism and identity politics issue raised during the election had a prolonged effect on Jakartan society.
 As late as 2020, analysts noted that "the wound from the election had yet to heal".
-When Baswedan made a presidential run in 2024, he received less than 2% of the Christian vote, which was attributed to the use of identity politics in the 2017 election.
+When Baswedan made a presidential run in 2024, he received less than 2% of the Christian vote, which was attributed to the use of identity politics in the 2017 election despite assurances from his running mate, Muhaimin Iskandar, that they will not employ identity politics in the presidential election.